- Associated Students, Inc.

 Sustainability Affairs Committee

-The Sustainability Affairs Committee’s purpose and duties involve the promotion of environmental awareness in the campus community, partnering with University staff and faculty as well as the Facilities and Operations Department.
+The Sustainability Affairs Committee’s purpose and duties involve promoting environmental awareness in the campus community, partnering with University staff and faculty as well as the Facilities and Operations Department.
 The committee shall work to develop student programs geared toward the advancement of sustainability on campus.
 Other duties of the Sustainability Affairs Committee shall be to:

 - Poll students on issues of sustainability.

-- Promote awareness of campus sustainability efforts through a variety of methods (i.e. social media, tabling, and campus events).
+- Promote awareness of campus sustainability efforts through various methods (i.e. social media, tabling, and campus events).

 - Develop and maintain partnerships with the University to support environmental sustainability projects.